- Falls prevention

 Drop-in hours or by appointment in Ucluelet or Tofino, surrounding communities by appointment.

-Nanaimo and Area
+- Nanaimo and surrounding area

-Includes Nanaimo, Lantzville, Gabriola Island, and Cedar
+Includes Nanaimo, Lantzville, Gabriola Island and Cedar.

 Nanaimo Harbour City Seniors

-Cowichan Valley
+- Cowichan Valley

-Includes Duncan, North Cowichan, Mill Bay, Chemainus, Lake Cowichan, Ladysmith, and Thetis and Kuper Islands
+Includes Duncan, North Cowichan, Mill Bay, Chemainus, Lake Cowichan, Ladysmith, and Thetis and Kuper Islands.

 Cowichan Valley Seniors Organization